3/4Cupwhite vinegaror apple cider or red wine vinegar

 Transfer the onions and the liquid into a covered container and refrigerate.
 These should keep for about a month in the refrigerator.

-Choosing a dried chile pepper: The type of dried chile pepper you choose will dictate how spicy the pickled red onions are.
+If you don't want whole spices floating around in your pickled onions, use cheese cloth to tied with twine to secure the cloves, allspice berries and bay leaf.
+Don't remove this spice packet during storage.
+It will continue to add flavor to the onions.I have been trained and by habit have always used white vinegar for any pickling project.
+You most certainly can substitute cider vinegar or even red wine vinegar for this recipe.
+It simply will bring a little more sweetness to the overall flavor.Choosing a dried chile pepper: The type of dried chile pepper you choose will dictate how spicy the pickled red onions are.
 A Guajillo pepper, which are readily available in markets is a very mild spiced pepper.
 An ancho pepper (dried poblano) will bring medium heat.
 Look for dried pasilla peppers for more heat.
 And sprinkling in a few red pepper flakes will warm things up nicely.